NicoBiernat/theodolite/execution/README.md

 kubectl apply -f infrastructure/grafana/prometheus-datasource-config-map.yaml
 ```

+In order to use the Flink Dashboard, import the JSON located in infrastructure/grafana/flink-scalability-benchmarking-dashboard.json from the UI.

 #### A Kafka cluster

 One possible way to set up a Kafka cluster is via [Confluent's Helm Charts](https://github.com/confluentinc/cp-helm-charts).